AustinCodingAcademy/advanced-redux-fetch-practice/README.md

 *- return the appropriate value

 ### AppContainer
-* In AppContainer.js
+*- In AppContainer.js
-* Import connect
+*- Import connect
-* Import actions loadContacts, loadVehicles, loadComments, loadProducts
-* mapDispatchToProps for these actions to props of the same name
-* Connect and export
+*- Import actions loadContacts, loadVehicles, loadComments, loadProducts *- mapDispatchToProps for these actions to props of the same name *- Connect and export
-* Remember how to use connect when there is no mapStateToProps
+*- Remember how to use connect when there is no mapStateToProps

 ### App
-* In App.js
+*- In App.js
-* call loadContacts, loadVehicles,loadComments,loadProducts in componentDidMount
+*- call loadContacts, loadVehicles, loadComments, loadProducts in componentDidMount

 ### Points
 * Base points - 20